-The third priority: the surge in biomedical research

-and genetic manipulation have placed medicine and science on the threshhold of creating life in testtubes, of altering sex, of determining mental and physical characteristics of future generations of mankind.
+The third priority: the surge in biomedical research and genetic manipulation have placed medicine and science on the threshold of creating life in test tubes, of altering sex, of determining mental and physical characteristics of future generations of mankind.
 These developments pose fundamental moral and spiritual issues.
-The whole belief system that man is created in the image of God is now actually threatened by the possibility of man being created in the image of man.